OmarDeeb311/Restaurant-App/README.md

 Dubai Sauce Restaurant has a dedicated contact page where users can send messages to the restaurant owner.
 Whether it's for suggestions, advice, or feedback, this feature allows for easy communication.

-Thank you for using the Dubai Sauce Restaurant React application.
-We hope you have a great experience exploring the restaurant's offerings and features.
-If you have any questions or encounter issues, feel free to reach out to us.
-Enjoy your virtual dining experience!